 When is the hiring season?
 February-June.

-The real estate market heats up in the spring and summer, so organizations often hire additional agents, brokers and support staff starting in late winter to gear up for the busy season.
+The real estate market heats up in the spring and summer, so organizations often take additional agents, brokers and support staff starting in late winter to gear up for the busy season.

 Apply in February and March when real estate companies onboard new agents before the peak home-buying season begins.